rh-mobb/helm-charts/README.md

 ## Starters

-To create a new chat using one of our starters, clone down this repo and run
+To create a new chart using one of our starters, clone down this repo and run

 ```bash
 helm create example-cr --starter $(pwd)/../starters/cr